lukeheath/nestjs-shopify/README.md

 import { NestjsShopifyService } from 'nestjs-shopify';
 ```

-In your Nest Provider, instantiate the client and service:
+In your Nest Provider, instantiate the client:

 ```javascript
 @Injectable()